Diverge & Bloom

 Life transitions and changes to identity can really challenge your sense of stability, sense of self, and sense of direction.
 Changes in your career, in your relationships, in your goals, and in how you understand yourself can feel destabilizing and overwhelming.

 With the support of therapy, you can work through your fears and doubts that so often come with big changes.
-You can have help in connecting and re-connecting to yourself and what's important to you.
-Exploring questions of change and identity with curisoity and compassion, Katie can support you in creating space for growth, clarity, flexibility, and a more authentic version of yourself - even if that version seems new and scary at first.
+You can get help in connecting and re-connecting to yourself and what's important to you.
+Exploring questions of change and identity with curiosity and compassion, I can support you in creating space for growth, clarity, flexibility, and a more authentic version of yourself - even if that version seems new and scary at first.

 Meet Winslow